-Access to NHS Digital Civil Registration Data
+Access to NHS England Civil Registration Data

-NHS Digital require us to include further specific detail in our Privacy Notice about access to, and use of, NHS Digital Civil Registration Data (data about births and deaths in our area).
+NHS England require us to include further specific detail in our Privacy Notice about access to, and use of, NHS England Civil Registration Data (data about births and deaths in our area).
 Deaths data are supplied to us via the Primary Care Mortality Database (PCMD) and the PCMD holds data about people who have died in our area, as provided at the time of registration of the death, along with additional general practice details, geographical information, details about the cause of death and associated administrative details.
 Births data holds information about births in our area, which is collected at birth registration.
 Both datasets are supplied to us over a secure file transfer mechanism.

 The terms of this agreement stipulates that data are supplied to us under specific legislation and for specific purposes.
 The legal basis for processing the data is covered by the Other (General Data Protection Regulation Article 9 (2) (h)), General Data Protection Regulation Article 6 (1) (e) and dissemination is covered by the Health and Social Care Act 2012 - s261(5)(d).

 Access is permitted under section 42 (4) of the Statistics and Registration Service Act 2007, as amended by section 287 of the Health and Social Care Act 2012, for the purpose of statistical analysis for Local Authority Public Health purposes.
 NHS Personal Confidential Data (PCD) is released under regulation 3 of the Health Service (Control of Patient Information) Regulations 2002 and can only be used for public health purposes.